dylants/watchlist/README.md

     the movie has not yet been included, defaults to `80`.
     * `MIN_USER_CRITIC_SCORE` : Minimum user AND critic score to include in the filter if the movie has not yet been included, defaults to `60`.

+## Tests ##

+There are tests for the server side code, which use [Jasmine](https://jasmine.github.io/) as the test framework.
+Running the `test` script will lint the files and run the server side tests.
+This can be done by executing the following command:

+`$ npm test`

+To only run the server side tests, execute:

+`$ npm run test:server`

+Note that because this project uses Babel, Jasmine uses the `babel-core` helper when running the tests.
+This causes the tests to take longer than normal to start.